-It is as important for partners to consider who or what expertise or contributions may be missing and to make a plan to fill this gap.
+It is important for partners to consider which organisations or what expertise or contributions may be missing, and to make a plan to fill this gap.
 Sometimes partners may seem to be ‘freeriding’ and partners will need to respond, including asking the partner concerned to leave.
+In other cases, unwilling partners may be joining forces due to funding requirements or political considerations.

 - What is the partnering activity’s goal?
 What partner configuration is needed to achieve this goal effectively?

-- How do we ensure affected people are involved and thattheir voices being heard?
+- How do we ensure affected people are involved and that their voices are being heard?

 - How can we ensure that we have the appropriate set of partners needed to address the issue?